 Measure the impact.
 Track feature adoption rates for research-informed vs. uninformed features.
 When teams see concrete evidence that research-backed features perform better, the practice becomes self-reinforcing.
 A team at a SaaS company that ships one fewer failed feature per quarter has saved enough engineering capacity to justify the entire research program.

 Reduce the friction.
 Every barrier between “we have a question” and “we have an answer” reduces the likelihood that research happens.
-AI-moderated platforms have compressed this gap to 48-72 hours for studies that previously took 4-8 weeks.
+User Intuition’s 24-hour turnaround compresses the loop to fit inside a sprint.
 When research is fast enough to fit within a sprint, teams actually do it.